Dance Video Index

 Indonesia Bali Tour Documentary “Faster than the Wind”

 Documentation of Byakko-sha's tour in Indonesia in November 1982.
 "Himei no Mori" [The Forest of Hidden Screams] was performed in Jakarta, Bandung, Surakarta, Yogyakarta, and Bali.
-The group also collaborated with local artists in gamelan and legong dance, with music created by Matsuo Yasunobu in collaboration with local musicians.
+The group also collaborated with local artists in gamelan and legong dance, with music created by Yasunobu Matsuo in collaboration with local musicians.

 - Byakko-sha